-^{}Marie Thursby, Ernest Scheller Jr. College of Business, Georgia Institute of Technology, 800 W. Peachtree Street NW, Atlanta, GA 30308, USA. e-mail: marie.thursby@scheller.gatech.edu part of national innovation systems, the participation of university faculty in industrial application of their research is often questioned.
-Much of the debate surrounds the trade-off between the importance of the inventor's tacit knowledge in further development and the cost of diverting faculty from more basic duty within the university (Thursby and Thursby, 2010).
-More fundamentally, some question the ownership of faculty inventions, suggesting that faculty, rather than the university, should own their inventions, the so-called professor privilege (Litan et al., 2008; Kenney and Patton, 2009).
+University entrepreneurship, whether defined broadly as commercialization of faculty inventions or more narrowly, in terms of faculty founding companies to develop their inventions is subject to considerable debate in both academic and policy communities.
+While it is widely accepted that university research is a critical part of national innovation systems, the participation of university faculty in industrial application of their research is often questioned.
+Much of the debate surrounds the trade-off between the importance of the inventor's tacit knowledge in further development and the cost of diverting faculty from more basic duty within the university (Thursby and Thursby 2010).
+More fundamentally, some question the ownership of faculty inventions, suggesting that faculty, rather than the university, should own their inventions, the so-called professor privilege (Litan, Mitchell, and Reedy 2008, Kenney and Patton 2009).